junxit/us-congress-bills-114/bill.md

       >   - **(A)** the total number of investigative reports issued during the reporting period;
       >   - **(B)** the total number of persons referred to the Department of Justice for criminal prosecution during the reporting period;
       >   - **(C)** the total number of persons referred to State and local prosecuting authorities for criminal prosecution during the reporting period; and
-      >   - **(D)** the total number of indictments and criminal information during the reporting period that resulted from any prior referral to prosecuting authorities;
+      >   - **(D)** the total number of indictments and criminal informations during the reporting period that resulted from any prior referral to prosecuting authorities;
       > - **(18)** a description of the metrics used for developing the data for the statistical tables under paragraph (17);
       > - **(19)** a report on each investigation conducted by the Office involving a senior Government employee where allegations of misconduct were substantiated, including a detailed description of—
       >   - **(A)** the facts and circumstances of the investigation; and